A Noisy Approach to Intrinsically Mixed-State Topological Order: Examples: Parent Abelian TOs

 \subsection{Chiral Semion from Double Semion}

 As an instance of this mapping, let us take the doubled semion anyon theory as our parent TO.
 This theory can be realized as a Pauli stabilizer Hamiltonian~\cite{ellison2022} and its anyons form a $\mbZ_2 \times \mbZ_2$ group under fusion, with elements $\{1,s,\bar{s}, s \bar{s}\}$.
 Here, $s$ is a semion (it has self-statistics $\theta(s) = i$), $\bar{s}$ is an anti-semion ($\theta(\bar{s})=-i$), and $s \bar{s}$ is a boson.
 Now, we subject a ground state of this system to an error channel that incoherently proliferates the semion $s$ i.e., $\hat{\mathcal{A}} = \{1,s\}$.
 This corresponds to gauging out $s$, which braids trivially with $\bar{s}$.
 The resulting anyon theory for the decohered mixed-state is given by $\mathcal{A} = \{1,\bar{s}\}$ i.e., it is the \textit{chiral} (anti)-semion Abelian anyon theory.
-This zero-correlation length state represents an intrinsically mixed-state phase of matter as chiral UMTCs are widely held to be forbidden in the ground states of locally commuting Hamiltonians~\cite{kitaev2006} and are not expected to be realized in fixed point wave-functions.
 Since $\bar{s}$ has non-trivial self-statistics, the decohered code space encodes exactly one logical qubit; this example represents the minimal model in which one obtains a chiral anyon theory with an encoded logical qubit.
+Again, the presence of a logical qubit confers stability to this state against finite-depth local channels and it represents a mixed-state phase of matter.
+While this mixed state does \emph{not} correspond to an imTO, as it is described by a \emph{modular} anyon theory, chiral UMTCs cannot arise in the ground states of locally commuting Hamiltonians~\cite{kitaev2006} and thus cannot be realized in fixed point wave-functions (with finite-dimensional local Hilbert spaces).
+Nonetheless, here we have shown that a chiral UMTC can, in fact, arise in a \textit{mixed state}.